tgonzalez89/mtg_scripts/README.md

 ```

 #### Tesseract Data Path
-Inside the script, update the `tesser_data` variable to point to your local Tesseract `tessdata` directory, for example:
+Inside the script, update the `tesser_data` variable to point to your local Tesseract `tessdata` directory.

+For example:
 ```
 tesser_data = r"C:\Program Files\Tesseract-OCR\tessdata"
 ```

+You can download the data from here: https://github.com/tesseract-ocr/tessdata.
+English language is the only one you need ([eng.traineddata](https://github.com/tesseract-ocr/tessdata/blob/main/eng.traineddata)).

 ### Inputs